destroyer246k/Cpp/README.md

 This Program is for beginners so it is not full proof to make it full proof you can use if-else statements in division column so that no one will enter 0 in denominator

-Theory:
+# Theory
-The program begins with #include , allowing the program to use cin and cout for input/output.
-Without this #include statement, the compiler is unable to process cin or cout.
-Using using namespace std; allows us to refer to cin and cout directly in our code.
+The program begins with `#include`, allowing the program to use cin and cout for input/output.
+Without this `#include` statement, the compiler is unable to process cin or cout.
+Using `using namespace std;` allows us to refer to cin and cout directly in our code.

-The program begins execution in int main().
-The statement std::cout << "Welcome to C++ Programming!" << std::endl; prints the welcome message.
-Likewise, cout << "Hello World" << std::endl; prints "Hello World".
+The program begins execution in `int main()`.
+The statement `std::cout << "Welcome to C++ Programming!" << std::endl;` prints the welcome message.
+Likewise, `cout << "Hello World" << std::endl;` prints "Hello World".

-After the greetings, int a; declares a variable of type int; then we have cout << "Enter a number: "; and cin >> a;.
+After the greetings, `int a;` declares a variable of type int; then we have `cout << "Enter a number: ";` and `cin >> a;`.
 This line prompts the user for input, then stores the result of that input in the variable we declared above.

-After storing a we execute cout << "You entered: " << a << std::endl; and lastly cout << "Thank you for your input."; Finally we end our program with return 0; which indicates to the operating system that the program completed successfully.
+After storing a we execute `cout << "You entered: " << a << std::endl;` and lastly `cout << "Thank you for your input.";`.
+Finally we end our program with `return 0;` which indicates to the operating system that the program completed successfully.

-About iostream and std:
+## About iostream and std
 The main purpose of iostream is to give the programmer a basic method of input/output using cin and cout.
 The identifiers cin and cout reside in a namespace called std.
-The programmer has two options to use them: Using std:: in front of the identifiers (for example, std::cout) or using using namespace std; which removes the requirement to prefix std::.
+The programmer has two options to use them: Using `std::` in front of the identifiers (for example, `std::cout`) or using `using namespace std;` which removes the requirement to prefix `std::`.

 Program Explaination:
 Algorithm
 1. Start the program.